-Join us for the 2023 edition of the Annual Toronto Workshop in Ancient Philosophy (ATWAP).
+Join us for the 2025 edition of the Annual Toronto Workshop in Ancient Philosophy (ATWAP).
+This year the workshop will focus on Aristotle’s “Parva Naturalia.”

 The period 100 BCE to 200 CE saw some of the most far-reaching innovations in Western philosophical history, including a striking efflorescence of philosophy in the Mediterranean, especially in the east; old systems were revitalized through discussion and debate with new (including Christianity).